natalieagus/50033/docs/02-babies/physics.md

 ### Unpack Prefab

-If you no longer want one of your GameObject to be assosicated with a prefab, simply right click on the GameObject in the Hierarchy and select Prefab >> Unpack Completely:
+If you no longer want one of your GameObject to be associated with a prefab, simply right click on the GameObject in the Hierarchy and select Prefab >> Unpack Completely:

 <ImageCard path={require("./images/physics/2023-08-05-13-06-23.png").default} widthPercentage="50%"/>